oviera-napsg/Surveysaurus-Rex/survey-design.md

 - If = _"...join the NSARGC Community and/or keep informed on updates to SARCOP"_
   - User completes **User Info** group
   - Submission triggers
-    - post to MS Teams channel
+    - post to Admin MS Teams channel (core)
     - Email to user: thank you, confirmation of submission, what to look out for next
     - Added to monthly SARGEO Hangout list and Constant Contact SAR Tracks distribution list